From Seal Bay to Cape Borda, here are some of the accessible features in Kangaroo Island’s most popular parks.

 Go at your own pace and take note of the interpretive signs along the way where you’ll learn about the habits and behaviour of the sea lions, such as hunting, resting and reproduction.

 Top tip: Venture as far as the lookout for amazing views of Cape Gantheaume and the wilderness area.
+The boardwalk is a 900-metre return journey.

 2. Remarkable Rocks